ni/install-systemlink-enterprise/release-notes/2023-07/SystemsConnectionMigration.md

     **Note** The new run will re-approve all the systems in batches of 50 (this can also be modified in the notebook)
 1. Ensure all the previously connected clients are connected (green).
+1. [Optional] Delete the PVCs and volumes used by the old implementation.
+PVC names: `saltmaster-pillar-saltmaster-0` and `saltmaster-pki-saltmaster-0`.